-Recognized Transplant Center-a Licensed General Hospital that meets any of the following criteria:
+Recognized Transplant Center-a Licensed General Hospital that:

-- 1. Is approved by the Medicare program for the requested Transplant Covered Services. - 2.
-Is included in the Blue Cross and Blue Shield System's National Transplant Networks. - 3.
-Has arrangements with another Blue Cross and/or Blue Shield Plan for the delivery of the requested Transplant Covered Services, based on appropriate approval criteria established by that Plan. - 4.
-Is approved by BCI based on the recommendation of BCI's Medical Director.
+- 1. Is approved by the Medicare program for the requested Transplant Covered Services - 2.
+Is included in the Blue Cross and Blue Shield System's National Transplant Network. - 3.
+Has arrangements with another Blue Cross and/or Blue Shield Plan for the delivery of the requested Transplant Covered Services, based on appropriate approval criteria established by that plan. - 4.
+Is approved by Blue Cross of Idaho based on the recommendation of BCI's Medical Director.